Coordinator Determinations

 Market Surveillance Data Catalogue Requirements List

-• develop and provide to AEMO a list of data items that must be included by AEMO in the Market Surveillance Data Catalogue (MSDC requirements list); and
+• Develop and provide to AEMO a list of data items that must be included by AEMO in the Market Surveillance Data Catalogue (MSDC requirements list); and

 Under clause 2.16.2B, AEMO is required to provide the Coordinator and the ERA with access to all data items in the MSDC requirements list.

 The initial combined list was provided to AEMO on 19 September 2023.
+The current list was provided to AEMO on 13 November 2024.

-Market Surveillance Data Catalogue and AEMO Compliance Monitoring Requirements List.
+Market Surveillance Data Catalogue and AEMO Compliance Monitoring Requirements List

 NCESS Determinations